Thalanki-Jahnavi/Music-Streaming-Website/README.md

 Apache
 MySQL

-Both services should be running before proceeding.
+Make sure both services are running.

-Step 4: Create the Database
+4. Create the Database

-Open your web browser and go to:
+Open your browser and go to:

 http://localhost/phpmyadmin

 Create a new database for the project.

-Then select the created database and click on Import.
+Then select the database and click Import.

 Choose the following file from the project: